ArturGuimaraes46/estimativa-irradiancia-asi/README.md

 #  ASI Solar Irradiance Estimation

-This repository contains the full pipeline developed by **Artur Guimarães**, a Master's student in Atmospheric and Climate Sciences and undergraduate in Electrical Engineering, for estimating **solar irradiance** using RGB **All-Sky images**.
-The project integrates methods from **computer vision**, **solar geometry**, and **statistical modeling** to quantify irradiance from sky luminance ï¿½ contributing to image-based forecasting in renewable energy.
+This repository contains the full pipeline developed by **Artur Guimarï¿½es**, a Master's student in Atmospheric and Climate Sciences and undergraduate in Electrical Engineering, for estimating **solar irradiance** using RGB **All-Sky images**.
+The project integrates methods from **computer vision**, **solar geometry**, and **statistical modeling** to quantify irradiance from sky luminance contributing to image-based forecasting in renewable energy.

 ---